JonahMonaghan/mod-group-dynamic-xp/.github/README.md

-#Group Dynamic XP
+# Group Dynamic XP
 ## Introduction
-This module is designed for persistent servers that have small groups.
-The modifications made to the original mod give increased XP rewards when playing in a group, so players who login solo don't leave their friends behind.
-Additionally, the group's dynamic XP rate can be based on the level of the lowest or highest member.
-Allowing those who stayed up a few extra hours to grind to wait for their friends to catch up, or to accelerate the process.
+The Group Dynamic XP module is tailored for persistent servers with small group dynamics.
+It enhances the original functionality by providing increased XP rewards when playing in a group, ensuring that players who venture solo don't leave their companions behind.
+Additionally, the module introduces dynamic XP scaling within groups, allowing adjustments based on the level of the lowest or highest member.
+This feature enables players to accommodate varying playstyles, whether they prefer to wait for friends to catch up or accelerate their progress.

 ## Original Module Credits